hallski/hallski.github.io/_posts/2017-11-13-working-with-generators.markdown

 3. Passing values to generators
 4. Generators in asynchronous programming

-In this article we'll explore iterators and generators a bit more by the example of writing a function that generate [D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) character attributes, `rollCharacter`.
+Generators have a lot of great applications, such as the `randomInts` generator below.
+In this article we'll however force the example a bit by also combining this generator with a `zip` generator to produce a `rollCharacter` function for [D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) character creation.

 In D&D there are six different attributes: _Strength_, _Constitution_, _Dexterity_, _Intelligence_, _Wisdom_ and _Charisma_.
 Each attribute is rolled by the use of 3d6 (roll three six sided dice and add the results).